biotrump/nordic-doc/MDBT42Q-512K-52832/README.md

 # GPIO
 ![](../pic/nRF52832GPIO.jpg)

-## 21 GPIOTE — GPIO tasks and events
+## 21. GPIOTE — GPIO tasks and events
+* GPIO Tasks: registers to control GPIO pins
+* GPIO Event: interrupt triggered by changes of gpio level, ie, Rising edge, Falling edge, Any change.
 * The GPIO tasks and events (GPIOTE) module provides functionality for accessing GPIO pins.
 * Each GPIOTE channel can be assigned to one pin.
 * A GPIOTE block enables GPIOs to generate events(interrupts) on pin state change which can be used to carry out tasks through the PPI system.